Environment of Azerbaijan: Karabakh

 The symbol of fauna in Azerbaijan is the Karabakh horse which is a mountain-steppe racing and riding horse found only in Azerbaijan.
 The Karabakh horse is esteemed for its good temper, speed, elegance and intelligence.
 It is one of the oldest breeds, with ancestry dating to the ancient world.
 The horse was originally developed in the Karabakh region in the 5th century and is named after it.

 Caspian Sea

-The Caspian Sea is the largest lake on Earth by both area and volume, with a surface area of 371,000 square kilometres (143,244 mi2) and a volume of 78,200 cubic kilometres (18,761 mi³).
+The Caspian Sea is the largest lake on Earth by both area and volume, with a surface area of 371,000 square kilometres (143,244 mi2) and a volume of 78,200 cubic kilometres (18,761 mi3).
 It is a landlocked endorheic body of water and lies between Asia and Europe.
 It has a maximum depth of about 1025 m.
-It is called a sea because when the Romans discovered it they tasted the water and found it to be salty.
-It has a salinity of approximately 1.2 percent, about a third the salinity of sea water.
+It is called a sea because when the Romans discovered it, they tasted the water and found it to be salty.
+It has a salinity of approximately 1.2 percent, about a third the salinity of seawater.

-Rivers and Lakes
+Rivers and lakes

 Rivers form the principal part of the water systems of Azerbaijan.
 There are 8,359 rivers of various lengths within Azerbaijan.
-Of them 8,188 rivers are less than 25 kilometers in length.
+Of them, 8,188 rivers are less than 25 kilometers in length.
 Only 24 rivers are over 100 kilometers long.